The Small Business Guide to Creating a Perfect Logo

 To achieve that goal, you must keep a few considerations in mind.

 First, a logo must be sufficiently unique that it only reminds consumers of your brand.

-This is where logo design trends (and stock logo art) really become your enemy.
+This is where logo design trends (and stock logo art) become your enemy.
 Logos that take their cue from design trends or stock rather than the brands they represent begin to look mighty similar – and that’s a problem.

 As we’ve previously explained:

 It doesn’t matter if a different company is similar to yours, what matters is that your logos are different.
 As a result, you have an opportunity to make a unique first impression.
 Often, a logo is one of the first defense barriers against competition.
 Besides your company’s name, it’s the first difference customers and prospects will notice.

 Your logo’s job is to identify your brand visually.
 To accomplish that goal, a logo must be unique.
 You want consumers to associate your logo with your company.
 You want them to build a trusting relationship with that logo; and, consequently, your brand.

 If your logo looks like your competitor’s, they’re not building a trusting relationship with you.
 They’re two-timing you with your twin brother, and they don’t even know it.

 At best, you can hope that the consumer will only be confused by a similarity between your logo and your competitor’s.
 At worst, they may feel tricked or even associate your competitor’s poor behavior with your brand.
 As we mentioned in our article 5 Ways Stock Art is Killing Your Small Business Brand: